hanfei1991/microcosm/README.md

 Master-Client is set to interact with master.
 Right now it only supports `submit-job` command.

-## MetaStore

-MetaStore is a metastore service, it manages multiple metastore and it handles RPC requests from metastore user, the abilities it provides including:
-- A service discovery metastore management, it is am embed etcd indeed.
-- A metastore for dataflow engine system
-- A metastore for applications running on dataflow engine

 ## Demo

 the job of demo workload is devided to two parts: